Jump to topic

 Approximately 90 percent of the fellow’s time is spent in clinical activity, with the remaining 10 percent of time spent on research activity.

 Facilities include a dry lab, as well as a Clinical Simulation Center.
 Penn State Health Milton S. Hershey Medical Center is an ACS-accredited education institution and a certified FLS testing center with four certified examiners on staff.

 Fellows must have completed an ACGME-approved general surgery residency program or be fully trained surgeons eligible for unrestricted licensure to practice medicine in the Commonwealth of Pennsylvania.

 The physicians entering into the fellowship are hired as faculty, not residents.
 Because of this, they must be U.S. citizens or hold H1B visas, O1 visas or green cards.
 In order to participate in the fellowship program, the fellow needs to obtain an unrestricted Pennsylvania license (MD license) and a federal DEA license.

-Submit your application online through the Fellowship Council.
+Applications should be submitted online through the Fellowship Council.
 No curriculum vitae or applicants will be accepted outside of the Fellowship Council website.

 Why the Fellowship Council?

-The Fellowship Council has created stringent guidelines for the optimal education experience and implemented an accreditation process to ensure that our programs live up to these high aspirations.
+The Fellowship Council has created stringent guidelines for the optimal education experience and implemented an accreditation process to ensure that programs live up to these high aspirations.

 The Fellowship Council represents 130 programs, approximately 90 percent of the postgraduate training programs in advanced GI surgery in North America.
 The Fellowship Council has close ties with the leading surgical specialty societies, including SAGES, SSAT, AHBPA and ASMBS.
 The Council is a member of the American Board of Surgery’s sub-board of GI Surgery and is actively drafting training curricula in specialties for general surgical residency training.